Empathy Curriculum

 8 Definitions of Empathy

-(from The Social Neuroscience of Empathy, These Things Called Empathy, Daniel Batson)
+(from The Social Neuroscience of Empathy, These Things Called Empathy,

-"The term empathy is currently applied to more than a half-dozen phenomena."
+"The term empathy is currently applied to more than a half-dozen phenomena.

 1. Knowing another persons internal state, Including thoughts and feelings